thiagobustamante/typescript-rest/README.md

 And export as default your serviceFactory class on ```./myServiceFactory.ts``` file.

-It could be used to allow other libraries, like [Inversify](http://inversify.io/).
+It could be used to allow the usage of other libraries, like [Inversify](http://inversify.io/).